plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 modules](https://github.com/plotly/plotly.js/blob/49ea59fd3016b4b125855511a05abe92a2e69082/README.md#modules)
 they need.

-We believe that our reflection on providing the best experience for plotly.js consumers can be applicable for other client-side libraries.
-Our reflection is presented below.
+In the past two months, we surveyed library design solutions in an effort to provide the best experience for plotly.js consumers.
+We hope that our reflection may help maintainers of other client-side libraries make judicious design choices.
+We present Plotly's solution to client-side modularization below.

 ### Problem

 We state the problem as such:

-> How to modularize a JS library, mainly for the purpose of trimming bundle size, in way that adds as little friction as possible for both the library consumers and the library developers.
+> How to modularize a client-side JS library, mainly for the purpose of trimming bundle size, in way that adds as little friction as possible for both library consumers and library developers.

 In addition, we formalize two addition requirements: